 In June 2017, I was invited to present at the Margaret River Writers festival.
 This 3 day event has grown over the years and attracts readers and writers from interstate and overseas.
 Out of all the draw cards, Michael Palin was the headline act.
 In comparison, I was a warm up act.
 But nonetheless, I had been invited along and like all good ex boy scouts I was prepared.
 Not only was I prepared to give a presentation, but also in case I bumped into the great man himself.
 Each day I carried with me two books.
 One was his book, Round the World in 80 days.
-The other was my first book, Half a World Away: Jungle Guides, African Tribes and a Donkey Called Angus.
+The other was my first book, about my travels in South America.

 My plan (if I met him) was to get him to sign my Round the World book and to give him a copy of my book, which I had already signed (in anticipation that the miracle would occur).